Romathonat/vulgaireDevEntries/docker/docker.md

 >>> Hello world!
 ```

-NB: Here the size is quite important because I use the docker image of python 3.6 ("FROM python:3.6"), wich is built on top of a debian image.
+**NB**: Here the size is quite important because I used the docker image of python 3.6 ("FROM python:3.6"), wich is built on top of a debian image.
 We could reduce this size drastically by using the "alpine" version.

 That's all!
 You have an image wich can be deployed on your linux, windows, mac, on the cloud or whatever, it will works the same way !